Skip to main content

 Uncertain About Insurance

-The persistency ratio helps assess an insurance company's customer retention and make an informed decision.
+The persistency ratio helps assess an insurance company's customer retention and supports informed decision-making.

 A life insurance persistency rate measures the percentage of insurance policies or investments that remain active and are not cancelled or surrendered by policyholders over a specified period.
 It indicates the level of customer retention and the stability of the insurance or investment portfolio.

-According to the IRDAI, an insurance company must have a minimum of 50% persistency ratio.
+According to the IRDAI, an insurance company must have a minimum of a 50% persistency ratio.

 The persistency ratio is calculated at regular intervals during a life insurance term.
 For the first year, the calculation is done in the 13th month.
 For the second year, the 25th month.
 For the third year, the 37th month, and so on.